GMOD/jbrowse-components/website/docs/userguides/advanced/userguide_config_comp.md

 #### CramAdapter configuration options

-- cramLocation - a 'file location' for the CRAM
+- `cramLocation` - a 'file location' for the CRAM
-- craiLocation - a 'file location' for the CRAI
+- `craiLocation` - a 'file location' for the CRAI

-Example CramAdapter config
+Example CramAdapter config:

 ```json
 {